sivadotblog/sivadotblog/content/post/9-business-lessons-inspired-by-the-professor-team-money-heist-royal-mint/index.md

 By engaging a group of talented but broke individuals who wanted to become rich and escape from all of this.

 No business without a clear WHY, WHAT, and HOW has ever succeeded.
-Steve Jobs didn’t sell beautiful Apple devices; instead, he “challenged the status quo.”
-Take a step back and use “why” to think about your own business.
+Steve Jobs didn’t sell beautiful Apple devices; instead, he "challenged the status quo.”
+Take a step back and use "why” to think about your own business.

 ## Closing Notes